ILoveAGoodCrisp/Atlas/README.md

 **Inserting snippets with the command palette**

 Any autocomplete function can also be input via snippets using the command palette.
 By default the command palette can be accessed by the shortcut Ctrl+Shift+P or through the menu by selecting View>Command Palette.
 The Insert Snippet command is an alternative way to insert functions and quick templates for Halo Script, and allows you to also search function descriptions.
+You can assign this a hotkey by clicking the cog icon next to the insert snippets option.

 ![image](https://user-images.githubusercontent.com/80323148/139602116-91bf4cb6-02cc-47cc-b2f3-54d332bc0315.png)